wyne-ybanez/Fast-Travel/README.md

 ## Design Changes

-- The website used to incorporate a light background, this has been changed to a white background.
+- The website used to incorporate a dark background, this has been changed to a light background.
 Dark Text color has been assigned to contrast this accordingly.

 - Previously, the website was supposed to input several destinations and set way point this these other destinations before reaching the final location.
-This was specified in the wireframes, this has been altered.
+This was specified in the wireframes, this has been altered so that vehicle only travels between 2 locations.

 - The Specifications page has also changed from what the wireframes initially displayed.
 It no longer asks for the date and time of the trip.

-- There is now a dedicated help/customer service page which will assist the customer with and journey issues they may encounter during their trip.
+- There is now a dedicated help/customer service page which will assist the customer with any issues they may encounter during their trip.

 ## Future Implementations

 - I would like to style further media queries for the website

-- To update the 'projects' section with real projects
-- To update the content to show real work experience
-- To add a download cv button in the options menu or the footer
-- To code additional Javascript animations on the website in future
+- I would like to add a dedicated back end processing to save previous customer interactions and use that data to predict the customer's future requests, send them the appropriate vehicles, save any useful data that can make the booking process quicker.

+- To allow user's to log in and set up personal accounts.

+- To refine maps.html and make it simpler or more convenient to use.

-- I would like for the 'contact me' form to send any contacts to my professional email address
+- I would like for the social links to lead to a dedicated social media account for the business.

+- I would like to implement a chat bot to assist the user's on any query during their travel.

 ## Acknowledgements

-- I received Inspiration for the Maps section of the project from Ben Hasselgren's Holiday Planner [Project](https://benhasselgren.github.io/ifd-milestone-project-pages/#)
+- I received Inspiration for the Maps section and the predicitve input fields from Ben Hasselgren's Holiday Planner [Project](https://benhasselgren.github.io/ifd-milestone-project-pages/#)
-- Timeline Section inspired by [Code Institute](https://codeinstitute.net/)

 - My Mentor Dick Vlaanderen for his continuous feedback

 - Tutors at Code Institute for their on-going support

-- Jim Lynx a Code Institute lead who provided me invaluable insight
+- Code Institute's EmailJS lesson which inspired me to send confirmation emails after user form sumbissions

 - Code Institute's Slack community which provided me with ideas as to how to approach the project